FormidablePencil/interweb/docs/readme.md

 #### The intentions of an author on this platform to create and maintain their profile would be:

 - Find friends, find like-minded or those with similar interests.
 - Business ventures.
-Find those who with a Space(Author-Spaces) that's impressive to you and vise-verse, create and organize your content that will appeal to those you are interested in.
+Find those who with a Subject(Author-Spaces) that's impressive to you and vise-verse, create and organize your content that will appeal to those you are interested in.
 - Organize your content if you're a content creator like a youtuber or blog writer. - Platform might replace books some day.